 What is the ACC?

-The Architectural Control Committee, or ACC, is the approval authority for the provisions of the covenants.
-The committee consists of 3 members elected by the Board of Directors, chaired by the vice president of the board, as set forth in the bylaws of the Neighborhood Association.
+The Architectural Control Committee (ACC) is the approval authority for the provisions of the covenants.
+The committee consists of 3 members elected by the Board of Directors as set forth in the bylaws of the Neighborhood Association.

 When the Highlands of Seminole was subdivided, covenants or agreements were recorded with the plat of subdivision.
 These are provisions set by the developer that regulate the following: